cha606/FillInTheAnimatedStory/README.md

 	The model might take in the frame rate and length of the desired clip as parameters or will do one frame at a time and have the program loop through the model until all frames are done.
 	Going back to the first point, the model might have to be a CNN-RNN hybrid.
 	The Sliding Windows method may be replaced but I do not know about that yet.
 I've heard rumours about other methods but have never found any online.
 More research must be done.
-	The pictures most be outputed as a video.
+	The pictures must be outputed as a video.
 More research must be done on this conversion.
+	Mynn is the module used, I am unfamiliar with pytorch, and tensorflow The adam optimizer will be used for its reliabity in terms of computation accuracy of meeting minimum and speed.
+	ReLu is used because there is no vanishing gradient and it has a 6 times higher convergent rate than tanh (https://towardsdatascience.com/activation-functions-and-its-types-which-is-better-a9a5310cc8f)
 	The data set might use one single video and have the program go through snipets at a time.
 This might lead to overfitting, the recorded effect will be document (if I remember).
 	A container will be made to hold all the files or be in a simple folder.